-Residential: Summary of the letting market, Review of tenancy contracts, deposit schemes and other regulations (EPCs), landlord and tenant obligations, grounds for possession, conditions of engagement, administration and office procedures and legal duties of an agent and RICS rules and regulations (clients’ money)
+Residential property: Summary of the letting market, review of tenancy contracts, identification of the various deposit schemes and other regulations (EPCs), landlord and tenant obligations, grounds for possession and which to use, conditions of engagement, administration and office procedures, knowledge and understanding of the legal duties of an agent and and RICS rules and regulations including those relating to clients’ money.

-Commercial: Landlord and tenant relationship, impact of statue on landlord and tenant relationship, managing breach of covenant, code for leasing of business premises, services charges, insurance and office management
+Commercial property: Landlord and tenant relationship, impact of statute on the management of the landlord and tenant relationship, monitoring and managing tenant breach of covenant, references to the codes of practice, introduction to services charges, insurance and office management.

 - Identify the role and responsibilities of the property manager in relation to the client, the tenant, professional standards, and third parties, including health and safety.